googleapis/repo-automation-bots/packages/monitoring-system/README.md

 Execution trigger information (i.e. what caused the execution, source repo, etc.) and GitHub action information (i.e. issues labelled, pull requests closed, etc.) are automatically logged by gcf-utils.
 For more information on the exact properties that are logged automatically, please refer to the [gcf-utils documentation](https://github.com/googleapis/repo-automation-bots/tree/master/packages/gcf-utils).

-_Note: If your Bot is not automatically logging the information above, please ensure that you are using gcf-utils 5.5.1 or above and you have `logging: true` in the `WrapperOptions` passed to `GCFBootstrapper.gcf()`_
+> :warning: If your Bot is not automatically logging the information above, please ensure that you are using gcf-utils 5.5.1 or above and you have `logging: true` in the `WrapperOptions` passed to `GCFBootstrapper.gcf()`

 #### Custom Metrics